EPFLiGHT/Hartley2020-PLoSMedicine/README.md

 # Hartley2020-PLoSMedicine

-This data set is associated to
+This data set is associated with
 **Hartley et al, *Clinical relevance of low-density Plasmodium falciparum parasitaemia in untreated febrile children: a cohort study.* PLoS Medicine, 2020**

 The article is currently a pre-print at PLoS Medicine.
 The link will be added when available.